 In addition, an issuer's ability to make income distributions generally depends on several factors including the financial condition of the issuer and general economic conditions.
-Any of these factors may negatively impact the price of municipal bonds held by a fund and would therefore impact the price of both the fund shares and the trust units.
+Any of these factors may negatively impact the price of municipal bonds held by a closed-end fund and would therefore impact the price of both the fund shares and the trust units.
 The funds invest primarily in municipal bonds that pay interest that is exempt from regular federal income tax.
 Income from these bonds may be subject to the federal alternative minimum tax.
+The COVID-19 pandemic has and continues to adversely affect the financial condition of many states and political subdivisions both through costs associated with combatting the COVID-19 pandemic and by negatively impacting tax revenue streams.
+The full impact of the COVID-19 pandemic on state and political subdivisions' ability to make payments on debt obligations is impossible to predict, but could negatively impact the value of bonds, the ability of state and political subdivisions to make payments when due and the performance of the trust.

-NEW YORK RISK.
-Because the trust invests in funds that invest primarily in New York municipal securities, the trust is more susceptible to political, economic, regulatory or other factors affecting New York municipal entities than an investment which does not limit its investments to such issuers.
-The financial condition of the State of New York is affected by various national, economic, social and environmental policies and conditions.
+CALIFORNIA RISK.
+Because the trust invests in funds that invest primarily in California municipal securities, the trust is more susceptible to political, economic, regulatory or other factors affecting California municipal entities than an investment which does not limit its investments to such issuers.
+The financial condition of the State of California is affected by various national, economic, social and environmental policies and conditions.
 Additionally, constitutional and statutory limitations imposed on the State and its local governments concerning taxes, bond indebtedness and other matters may constrain the revenue-generating capacity of the State and its local governments and, therefore, the ability of the issuers of the bonds to satisfy their obligations.